icanjs/steal-vue/README.md

 ## Use

-After you've installed the plugin, you'll be able to load `.vue` files:
+After you've installed the plugin, you'll be able to load `.vue` files.
+For example, given the following example component:

 ```vue
 // Hello.vue